-2.7.5 Routine Radiation Protection Assessments
+1.10.5 Routine Radiation Protection Assessments

 Best Theratronics conducts monthly checks in areas of the facility likely to show signs of radiological contamination or increased radiation fields for both controlled and uncontrolled areas.
 Internal monitoring limits for radiation fields are 1 mR/h for controlled areas and 0.1 mR/h in uncontrolled areas.
 All monthly facility surveys were found to be within these limits throughout the monitoring period.
-No abnormal readings were found in 2020.
+No abnormal readings were found in 2021.

 Areas within the facility where radioactive material is stored or transported are checked for signs of contamination on a monthly basis.
-Contamination checks are also performed on an as-needed basis; from incoming radioactive shipments to movement of depleted uranium inventory around the facility.
+Contamination checks are also performed on an as-needed basis; from incoming radioactive shipments to the movement of depleted uranium inventory around the facility.
 All facility contamination checks were within acceptable limits and no incidences were found where radioactive contamination was of concern.
-No contamination events occurred in 2020.
+No contamination events occurred in 2021.

-When radioactive shipments are received at Best Theratronics, the radiation field is measured to ensure the packages are within the Transport of Dangerous Good Regulations.
-Additionally, all receipts that contain radioactive sources are wiped for surface contamination to ensure contamination events are isolated prior to unloading.
-No incidences where transport package radiation surveys exceeded regulatory limits were observed or package surface contamination were detected in 2020.
+When radioactive shipments are received at Best Theratronics, the radiation field is measured to ensure the packages are within the Transport of Dangerous Goods Regulations.
+Additionally, all receipts that are intended to contain radioactive sources are wiped for surface contamination to ensure contamination events are isolated prior to unloading.
+No incidences where transport package radiation surveys exceeded regulatory limits were observed or package surface contamination were detected in 2021.
+A CNSC remote radiation protection audit was scheduled and completed in January of 2022.

-2.8 Conventional Health & Safety
+1.11 Conventional Health & Safety

-Best Theratronics Health and Safety Program is centered around prevention, first aid, investigations, hazardous substance awareness, an employee's right to refuse dangerous work acknowledgement, and workplace inspections.
+The Best Theratronics Health and Safety Program is centered around prevention, first aid, investigations, hazardous substance awareness, an employee's right to refuse dangerous work acknowledgement, and workplace inspections.

-2.8.1 Conventional Health & Safety Committee
+1.11.1 Conventional Health & Safety Committee

 The Health & Safety Committee members are responsible for reviewing reports on the investigations of occupational injuries, hazardous occurrences and near misses.
-The Best Theratronics Health and Safety Committee met on 10 occasions during 2020.
-Health and safety audits of the facility were also conducted monthly with all findings actioned and recorded in the meeting minutes.
-At the end of 2020, there were 5 action items left open to be completed in 2021.
+The Best Theratronics Health and Safety Committee met on 10 occasions during 2021.
+Health and safety audits of the facility were also conducted monthly; all findings were made action items, and recorded in the meeting minutes.
+Twenty six (26) action items opened in 2021, as well as one item from 2020, were completed and closed in 2021.

-2.8.1.1 Conventional Health & Safety Program Improvements
+1.11.1.1 Conventional Health & Safety Program Improvements

-As a result of workplace observations and concerns discussed within the Health & Safety Committee meetings, the following areas of improvement were tracked in 2020:
+As a result of workplace observations and concerns discussed within the Health & Safety Committee meetings, the following areas of improvement were tracked in 2021:

 - Chemical spill response program

-- Continuation of roof replacement of the facility

 - Lead control program

 - Increased salting of walkways and parking lot

-- Ensuring emergency exits are cleared
+- · Ensuring emergency exits are cleared

 - Lead pouring ergonomics

 - Safety needs communication

 - Tripping hazards and the maintenance of painted safety lines on the manufacturing shop floor

 - Review of required PPE for sandblasting

 - Transportation of gas cylinders within the facility

 - Operation of a new phone and paging system

 - Development of a common machine shop H&S checklist

 - Development of COVID-19 safety protocols

-2.8.1.2 Health & Safety Occurrences
+1.11.1.2 Health & Safety Occurrences

-In 2020, Best Theratronics documented a total of 8 medical reports, 2 of which required outside medical attention.
-These incidents caused cuts or scrapes, pinches, heat burn, slips on ice and strains.
+In 2021, Best Theratronics documented a total of 9 medical reports, 1 of which required outside medical attention, and 1 near miss report.
+These incidents caused cuts, bruises, nausea/vomiting, numbness, and a slip on ice.
 The following graph shows a breakdown of the health and safety reports, including lost time incidences.